Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sony says smartphone business is operating normally in China

-GLOBALTIMES CHINA SCREENSHOT
+GLOBAL TIMES CHINA SCREENSHOT

 Sony entered the Chinese smartphone market more than a decade ago when it acquired a stake in Ericsson.
 In recent years, the company has struggled to keep up with the rapid growth and intense competition in the Chinese market.
 However, the company is still selling phones such as the Xperia PRO-I, Xperia 5 III, Xperia 1 V, Xperia 5V and Xperia 1 IV through its Chinese website.

 According to current information, the company is developing several new phone models to launch in 2024.
 Among them are the Sony Xperia 1 VI and 5 VI.
-Currently, there is not much information about these products, but some leaks have revealed their details.
+Currently, there is not much information about these products, but a few leaks have revealed their details.
 For example, a report from January revealed that the Xperia 1 VI will use a 48 MP lens for all three cameras.

 Source link